apiflask/apiflask/docs/configuration.md

 #### `AUTO_AUTH_ERROR_RESPONSE`

-If a view function uses `@auth_required` to restrict the access, APIFlask will add an authentication error response into OpenAPI spec for this view.
+If a view function uses `@app.auth_required` to restrict the access, APIFlask will add an authentication error response into OpenAPI spec for this view.
 Set this config to `False` to disable this behavior.